thisgeektweets/kinesisos.github.io/instructions.md

 ### Custom initial configurations (Optional)

-To set a timezone and update the hardware clock of the new system, use the following commands while updating `<Region>` and `<Country>` with your own values.
+To set a timezone and update the hardware clock of the new system, use the following commands while updating `<Region>` and `<Country>` with specific values.

 {% highlight bash %}
 ln -sf /usr/share/zoneinfo/<Region>/<Country> /etc/localtime
 hwclock --systohc
 {% endhighlight %}

-For using particular language(s) in your new operating system, lines corresponding to the language(s) you need must be uncommented and generated.
-Additionally, the `/etc/locale.conf` file needs to be edited to correspond to the main language that you'll be using.
+For using particular language(s) in the new Kinesis OS install, lines corresponding to the language(s) needed must be uncommented and generated.
+Additionally, the `/etc/locale.conf` file needs to be edited to correspond to the main language that will be used.
 By default, Kinesis OS comes with the `en_US.UTF-8 UTF-8` locale.

 {% highlight bash %}